 1.0 Task Description

-This task consists of applying coating to a pipeline component by spray method.
+This task consists of applying coating to a pipeline facility by spray method.

 This task begins with determination of the type of coating to be used.
 This task ends when all required information is recorded per the operator’s procedure.